 The U.S. Air Force Academy sought a way to better introduce cadets to how the Air Force employs air power at the operational level.
-The Academy incorporated VBS3 and VBS Fires FST into its Military Strategic Studies (Airpower and Joint Operations Strategy) course as a new method of helping cadets understand and develop airmanship skills as well as help them understand different career paths in the Air Force.
+The Academy incorporated VBS3 and Fires FST into its Military Strategic Studies (Airpower and Joint Operations Strategy) course as a new method of helping cadets understand and develop airmanship skills as well as help them understand different career paths in the Air Force.

 We needed a simulation that was easy to use and user-friendly for college students that helped expose them to the broad concepts of air power, and VBS3 provided that.

 “We needed a simulation that was easy to use and user-friendly for college students that helped expose them to the broad concepts of air power, and VBS3 provided that,” said Lt.
 Col. Casey Tidgewell, who leads, directs, and manages all U.S. Air Force Academy Remotely Piloted Aircraft (RPA) education, training, and operations.
 Roughly 4,000 cadets are enrolled in the U.S. Air Force Academy annually and around 250 cadets will receive training via VBS3 each year.